PrimeAcademy/software-installs/node-nvm.md

 In your terminal, run `touch ~/.zshrc`

 ### M1 Only
-If you have a M1/M2 Mac, you'll need to install rosetta:
+If you have a M1/M2 Mac, and you encouter issues, you may need to try installing rosetta:
 In your terminal, run `softwareupdate --install-rosetta`